 - Students are required to cross in front of at all times, once traffic has stopped and driver signals student to cross.

-Is there a law about how far may child may have to walk to the bus stop?
+Is there a law about how far my child may have to walk to the bus stop?
 No law specifies the maximum distance a student must walk to the bus stop.

 What about the safety of my child getting to and from the bus stop?
-There are no sidewalks and it’s a busy road.
 It is the parents/guardians responsibility to see that a child gets safely to and from the bus stop.
 The school district provides transportation as a non-mandated service and establishes placement of the bus stops in accordance with the requirements of the law.

 My child spends over two hours a day just riding the bus to and from school.
 Is there a maximum riding time in the law?
 No there is no maximum riding time in the law for children in kindergarten through 12th grade.

 Can my student ride the bus to a friend’s house?
-No, we do not issue bus passes for recreational purposes, a bus pass may be issued in an emergency, only with the Transportation directors and/or designees approval.
+No, we do not issue bus passes for recreational purposes, a bus pass may be issued in an emergency, only with the Transportation Coordinator and/or designees approval.
 We ask that you respect our policy.
-Jr. High & high school students cannot ride an Elementary bus home
+Middle & high school students cannot ride an elementary bus home